SolutionsCloud/apidoc/docs/source/source.rst

 The object None defines an empty object.
 Sometime used in a request when a key is compulsory but no value is expected.

 * description: A description of the object
+* optional: A boolean indicating if the parameter is compulsory or optional.
+Default False.
+* constraints: A dictionary of constraints
+  * everything: A string is expected

 sample: